dialog-semiconductor/BLE_SDK10_examples/features/cmsis_nn/Readme.md

-# DA1469x CMSIS DSP example
+# DA1469x CMSIS NN example

 ______________________________________________________________________

 ## Example description

-This example runs the ARM CMSIS DSP library on the DA1469x.
-One of the example from the CMSIS library has been extracted and used as a sanity check.
-This demonstrate the right operation of the floatin point unit on the DA1469x platform.
+This example runs the ARM CMSIS NN library on the DA1469x.
+Four of the Tests from the CMSIS library have been extracted and used as a sanity check.
+This demonstrates the right operation of the neural network libraries on the DA1469x platform.

 ## HW and SW configuration